Kamikaze94/WolfHUD/Readme.md

 </p>

 ###Installation:
-1. Click on __'Download .ZIP'__-Button at the top of this site.
+1. Click on the __'Clone or Download'__-Button at the top of this site.
+2. Click on the __'Download .ZIP'__-Button.
 2. Open the downloaded archive, using WinRAR or 7zip.
 3. Extract the __'WolfHUD-master'__-folder into your 'Payday 2/mods'-folder.
 4. Rename __'WolfHUD-master'__-folder to __'WolfHUD'__.
+5. Start the game once.
+It will promt you to update Federal Inventory and WolfHUD_Textures.
+Update both.
-5. (Optional) If you don't like the __Federal Inventory icons__, delete the file __'Federal_Inventory.zip'__
+6. _(Optional)_ If you don't like the Inventory Icons, go to your "Payday 2/assets/mod_overrides/Federal Inventory"-folder and delete the "guis"-folder.
+Then open revision.txt and change the number to a higher one, to prevent future updates.
-_(Note: Installing the Federal Inventory icons may keep your game freezed at first startup after installing this mod.
-Please wait for the prompt window, that tells you to restart the game, once the extraction of the archive is done.)_

 __(You need the [Better Lua injecTor](http://paydaymods.com/download/) for this mod to work)__
-__(Keep in mind, that this is a kinda development version.
+__(Keep in mind, that this is a development version.
 For a more stable release, get your version [here](http://paydaymods.com/mods/298/wolfhud).)__

 ###Updates:
 This mod is now providing automatic updates via paydaymods.com's System.